 - 1. Options 1, 2, and 3: Official transcripts will be reviewed to determine the number of credits Bethel will accept. - 2.
 Option 2: Total credit from this option may not exceed 30 semester credits. - 3.
-Option 3: A copy of DD Form 214 or DD Form 295 may be submitted for evaluation only if none of the specified transcripts exist. - 4.
+Option 3: A copy of DD Form 214 or DD Form 295 may be submitted for evaluation only if no JST transcript - 4.
 Option 4: Total credit from this option may not exceed 30 semester credits. - 5.
 Options 5 and 6: Total combined credits from Options 5 and 6 (Documented Prior Learning) may not exceed 30 semester credits.
 This total includes credit earned from competency-based education (CBE) at other regionally accredited institutions.
-Credit earned through Options 5 and 6 is identified on the transcript as Prior Learning Assessment Credit. - 6.
-Options 5 and 6: Credit earned through options 5 and 6 is eligible for application toward elective credit or lower level general education requirements only, not to fulfill the requirements of any major, minor, or certificate. - 7.
+Credit earned through Options 5 and 6 is identified on the transcript as Prior Learning Assessment Credit. - Options 5 and 6: Credit earned through options 5 and 6 is eligible for application toward elective credit or lower level general education requirements only, not to fulfill the requirements of any major, minor, or certificate. - 7.
 Credit is awarded only when the content does not overlap or repeat courses on a student's transcript.
 Obtain approval from your Student Success Advisor (SSA) in order to avoid overlap or repetition. - 8.
 All official transcripts for transfer credit and all submissions for prior learning assessment credit must be submitted to the College of Adult & Professional Studies no later than one academic term after the student's final semester of enrollment.
-Permission to exceed this time frame is required from your SSA for transfer credit or from the coordinator for prior learning assessment credit. - 9.
+Permission to exceed this time frame is required from the Office of the Registrar. - 9.
 Bethel awards credit for Options 3, 4, and 5 based on recommendations in the Directory of the American Council on Education's College Credit Recommendation Service (CREDIT) in The Guide to Educational Credit by Examination; The Guide to the Evaluation of Educational Experiences in the Armed Forces; and The National Guide to College Credit for Workforce Training.